• Home

 Supporting and accompanying displaced persons

 Our partners in Haiti’s southern peninsula are witnessing a constant flow of displaced people fleeing the violence in Port-au-Prince.
-These displaced families, often headed by single parents, are seeking refuge with relatives in rural areas who were themselves already struggling to provide food for their own families.
+These displaced families, often headed by single parents, are seeking refuge with relatives in rural areas.

-Your donations will help our partners meet the immediate needs that they have identified among displaced people currently living in communities in the Sud and Sud-Est departments, including through:
+Your donations will help our partners meet the immediate needs that they have identified among displaced people currently living in communities in the Sud and Sud-Est departments.

 On this 15th anniversary of the earthquake, please join us in expressing solidarity with the Haitian people and our partners like ITECA, who assure us that: